klierik/simple-magento-vagrant/README.md

 # What is that? #
-Simple-Magento-Vagrant -- ultra light Vagrant box for running Magento CMS, based on Ubuntu Precise 64.
+Simple-Magento-Vagrant -- ultra light Vagrant development environment for running Magento CMS, based on Ubuntu Precise 64.
 I create this repo for my self as easyest way install Magento and share with you.

 After installation you will get clean Magento 1.8.1.0 with sample data 1.6.1.0.